 After the required courses in the first year, you'll have substantial freedom to custom-tailor an academic program to your particular interests and goals, and you'll have a wide array of courses from which to choose.
 This presents a wonderful opportunity for you, but it also means that there is no set curriculum; the responsibility for planning a coherent academic program is yours -- so you'll want to give it the time and attention it deserves.

 As you choose your courses, we strongly encourage you to keep in mind the graduation requirements and the separate requirements for the diploma privilege and use the worksheet that is provided at the end of section 4 in READ THIS FIRST (the student handbook).
 If, after reviewing the information about the requirements in READ THIS FIRST, you still have questions about the worksheet or the requirements, be sure to consult with the Law School Registrar, Amy Arntsen, or the Associate Dean for Student and Academic Affairs, Kevin Kelly.
 Remember that you'll need to meet with the Registrar in your fourth semester or early in the fifth semester of law school to be sure that you are on track to meet your requirements.

 Your First Year

 The first-year curriculum is designed to teach the fundamentals of legal analysis and reasoning, to introduce you to core substantive legal principles, and to give you a foundation for legal research and writing.
-All courses in the first year are required, except that in the spring semester of the first year, full-time students choose two 3-credit electives from the following: Civil Procedure II, Contracts II, Legal Process, International Law, Administrative Law, Constitutional Law I, Introduction to Criminal Procedure or Business Organizations I. Guidelines for Choosing Your Elective
+All courses in the first year are required, except that in the spring semester of the first year, full-time students choose two 3-credit electives from the following: Civil Procedure II, Contracts II, International Law, Administrative Law, Constitutional Law I, Introduction to Criminal Procedure or Business Organizations I. Guidelines for Choosing Your Elective

 Your Second & Third Years